 What are the benefits of business life insurance?

-According to recent research from Legal and General, 40% of businesses would cease trading in under a year if a key person or owner died or became critically ill, highlighting the need for companies to seek for business life insurance for such scenarios.
+According to recent research from Legal and General, 40% of businesses would cease trading in under a year if a key person or owner died or became critically ill, highlighting the need for companies to seek for cover for such scenarios.
+Here are some benefits of business life insurance.

 When looking to the future, succession planning can benefit enormously from business life insurance, allowing surviving partners to purchase shares from a deceased partner as part of a buy-sell agreement.
 Among the other benefits of business life insurance are tax advantages, as accounts held within a business life insurance policy are tax-free while they grow, and there is also the long-term liquidity that they provide as opposed to term insurance policies.
 We have a range of different business life cover products, all with their own benefits to the holding company.